Coronavirus Relief for Small Businesses, Freelancers and the Self-Employed

 Their revenue could dry up quickly without a program to help them weather the financial storm that was coming.

-Thankfully, Congress has tried to act.
-They passed legislation, including the CARES Act, to help solve some of these problems that small businesses, freelancers and self-employed individuals are facing in these unique times.
+Congress has passed legislation, including the CARES Act, to help solve some of these problems that small businesses, freelancers and self-employed individuals are facing in these unique times.

 Changes to Net Operating Loss Carryback Rules